Dvyskz/SimpleBroadcast/README.md

 # SimpleBroadcast
 A simple broadcast for Pocketmine
+Api: v5